oxyg3nium/oxyg3nium/.autodoc/docs/markdown/flow/src/main/scala/org/alephium/flow/network/interclique/OutboundBrokerHandler.md

  1. What is the purpose of this code file?
    - This code file contains the implementation of an outbound broker handler for the Oxyg3nium project's interclique network.
 It is used to handle handshake information between brokers.
 2. What dependencies does this code file have?
-   - This code file imports several dependencies from other packages, including `akka.actor.Props`, `org.alephium.flow.core.BlockFlow`, and `org.alephium.protocol.model.BrokerInfo`, among others.
+   - This code file imports several dependencies from other packages, including `akka.actor.Props`, `org.oxyg3nium.flow.core.BlockFlow`, and `org.oxyg3nium.protocol.model.BrokerInfo`, among others.
 3. What license is this code file released under?
    - This code file is released under the GNU Lesser General Public License, version 3 or later.